Isometry: Definition

 If $f$ is a local diffeomorphism such that $g = f^{*} g',$ then $f$ is called a local isometry.

 Properties

 A collection of isometries typically form a group, the isometry group.
 When the group is a continuous group, the infinitesimal generators of the group are the Killing vector fields.

 The Myers–Steenrod theorem states that every isometry between two connected Riemannian manifolds is smooth (differentiable).
 A second form of this theorem states that the isometry group of a Riemannian manifold is a Lie group.

-Riemannian manifolds that have isometries defined at every point are called symmetric spaces.
+Symmetric spaces are important examples of Riemannian manifolds that have isometries defined at every point.